This is part 2 of the Intro Guide. See part 1 here.

 The Device Dashboard

 The Device Dashboard is where all of the reported information specific to a particular device can be viewed.
-Every device discovered by OmniCenter gets its own Device Dashboard.
+Every device discovered by Netreo gets its own Device Dashboard.
 The dashboard layouts have unique “personalities” for each device type.
 These personalities are designed to display the most critical information about each device type right on the front page of the dashboard, so you don’t have to go looking for it.
-Clicking on the name of a device almost anywhere in OmniCenter typically takes you directly to its specific dashboard.
-Do not confuse the Device Dashboard with the Devices view of the Tactical Overview dashboard.
+Clicking on the name of a device almost anywhere in Netreo typically takes you directly to its specific dashboard.
+Do not confuse the Device Dashboard with the Devices dashboard found in the Quick Views entry of the main menu.
 These two dashboards provide very different functionality.
-The Tactical Overview provides information on the overall health of device groups, while the Device Dashboard provides detailed information specific to an individual device.
+The Devices dashboard provides information on the overall health of device groups, while the Device Dashboard provides detailed information specific to an individual device.

 On the left, below the dashboard header, is displayed the device name.
-Below that are displayed the device type, the currently polled IP address for this device, the category and site the device belongs to (both of these last items are clickable links which open the Tactical Overview-style dashboard for their respective device group).
-To the right are a row of tabs that navigate to each respective section of the dashboard.
-If the device is currently experiencing any problems, the relevant tab where the problem can be viewed will be highlighted in the color of the most severe problem state.
+Below that are displayed the device type, the currently polled IP address for this device, the category and site the device belongs to (both of these last items are clickable links which open the dashboard for their respective device group).
+To the right are a row of tabs that navigate to different areas of the device dashboard.
+If the device is currently experiencing any problems, the relevant tab where the problem can be viewed in detail will be highlighted in the color of the most severe problem state.

-The “Grouping” menu provides links to the Strategic Group Dashboard of each strategic group that the respective device is a member of, as well as links to the Device Dashboards of both the parents and children of the currently viewed device.
-This menu is available to all user access levels.
+The “Grouping” menu provides links to the Strategic Groups Dashboard of each strategic group that the respective device is a member of, as well as links to the Device Dashboard of both the parents and children of the currently viewed device.

 Continued in part 3.